 Since base closure, Grayson County gained most of the airport facilities.
 Grayson County College acquired approximately 400 acres as their “west campus!”
 Some of the permanent buildings on the east side of the airport are now part of the college’s west campus.

 The three barracks named after enlisted men war heroes, Erwin Hall, Jensen Hall, and Mathies Hall, were used as college dormitories.
 In addition to Grayson College west campus use, a regional juvenile detention center constructed several modern buildings for use as a boot camp to turn around the region’s young bad guys and girls.
 (After the Perrin AFB) closing, the airport almost become a ghost town.
-However, new visionary members to the airport board realized the growth potential of the airport and during the year 2007, Grayson County Airport Board succeeded in getting the airport designated as North Texas Regional Airport.
+However, new visionary members to the airport board realized the growth potential of the airport and during the year 2007, Grayson County Airport Board succeeded in getting the airport designated as North Texas Regional Airport - Perrin Field.

 Perrin Air Force Base Reunions (were) held every other year (following the )1971 base closure.
 An average of 450 former Perrinites, both military and Civil Service regularly attend(ed) each reunion.
 A weekend of fellowship and the telling of “Perrin’s War Stories,” (brought) the group back (together) year after year.